BrainOnBread/Flux-/CONSTITUTION.QLD.md

 * Deputy Leader: Max Kaye
 * Secretary: Riley Kinnunen
 * Registered Officer: Daryl Killin
-* Deputy Registered Officer: Brendan Rizzoli
+* Deputy Registered Officer: open - nominations for 2018
-* Party Agent: Chris Schneider
+* Party Agent: as per constitution (line 148), Party Agent role is being fulfilled by Flux QLD Steer Co.
+Nominations are open for 2018.
-* Steering Committee Chair: Aaron Whittaker
+* Steering Committee Chair: nominations for 2018
 * Invited Board Member: Brent Abel

 Members may occupy more than one position, not all roles must be filled by Flux QLD members, though three unique persons from Flux QLD must be named.
 When the party's application to the Electoral Commission Queensland (ECQ) is successful this constitution comes into effect and is adopted by the party.